 Electronic Frontiers Forums is a series of lectures and panels given at the Dragon Con Science Fiction Convention each year on Labor Day weekend in downtown Atlanta, Georgia.
 Originally inspired by the Computers, Freedom, and Privacy Conference, Electronic Frontiers Forums has taken on a life of its own by bringing some of the best technical and legal minds together to hash out the future and have a little fun along the way.

-A full schedule will be published here by late July.
-If you would like to contribute to our topics or join our volunteer staff, please contact us on Facebook at facebook.com/EFForums, Twitter at twitter.com/efforums, or by email at email@example.com.
+A full schedule is now published; click here or use the menus on the left.
+If you would like to offer to be a presenter or join our volunteer staff, please contact us at Facebook, Twitter, or by using the contact form.